 We welcome your feedback about this Privacy Statement and about the Web site’s design and practices.
 You can use the Feedback button on the lower left of the screen.
 The provision of personal details is optional.
 You may provide personal details for the purposes of receiving a reply to your feedback comments.

-You can ask the Department of Finance, Services and Innovation to review its compliance with legal obligations to protect privacy if you are aggrieved by the Department's conduct - for example if you believe that the Department has contravened the information protection principles in the Privacy and Personal Information Protection Act 1998.
+You can ask the Department of Customer Service to review its compliance with legal obligations to protect privacy if you are aggrieved by the Department's conduct - for example if you believe that the Department has contravened the information protection principles in the Privacy and Personal Information Protection Act 1998.

-An application for review can be lodged in writing at any office of the Department of Finance, Services and Innovation or by mailing the application to
+An application for review can be lodged in writing at any office of the Department of Customer Service or by mailing the application to